How long will the coronavirus vaccines protect you? Experts weigh in.

 Federal health authorities have not provided a definitive answer to this question.

-But based on clinical trials, experts do know that vaccine-induced immunity should last a minimum of about three months.
+But based on clinical trials, experts do know that vaccine-induced protection should last a minimum of about three months.
 That does not mean protective immunity will expire after 90 days; that was simply the time frame participants were studied in the initial Pfizer, Moderna and Johnson & Johnson trials.
 As researchers continue to study the vaccines, that shelf life is expected to grow.

-In the real world, immunity from the vaccines should last quite a bit longer, though the length of time still needs to be determined with further studies, experts said.
+In the real world, the protection should last quite a bit longer, though the length of time still needs to be determined with further studies, experts said.

-There are also certain factors that may influence immunity.
+There are also certain factors that may influence how much protection they provide and for how long.

 Chunhuei Chi, director of the Center for Global Health at Oregon State University, said immune responses vary from person to person.
-People who have a stronger immune response to the vaccine will produce more antibodies and memory cells — and therefore, have stronger immunity, he said.
+People who have a stronger immune response to a vaccine will produce more antibodies and memory cells — and therefore have stronger immunity, he said.
 But there is not currently evidence to show that a stronger immune response will increase the duration of immunity.

-And it does not mean people with a stronger immune response will have more severe side effects from the shots, or vice versa, according to a recent survey by the British National Health System.
+And it does not mean people with a stronger immune response will have more severe side effects from the shots or vice versa, according to a recent survey by the British National Health System.

 Immunity could also depend on what happens with future variants.
-If a person were exposed to a variant capable of evading vaccine-induced antibodies, for instance, the vaccine might not be as effective as initially expected, said Lana Dbeibo, an infectious-disease expert at the Indiana University School of Medicine.
+If a person were exposed to a variant capable of evading vaccine-induced antibodies, for instance, a vaccine might not be as effective as initially expected, said Lana Dbeibo, an infectious-disease expert at the Indiana University School of Medicine.

-Although researchers do not yet have all the answers, previous knowledge of other coronaviruses as well as emerging research about the current strain may provide clues.
+Although researchers do not yet have all the answers, previous knowledge of other coronaviruses, as well as emerging research about the current strain, may provide clues.

 Looking at studies on natural immunity from the coronavirus, experts hypothesize that protective immunity from the vaccines will last at least six to eight months.
 And if immunity from SARS-CoV-2 ends up being similar to other seasonal coronaviruses, such as “common colds,” it is even possible the vaccines could provide protection for up to a year or two before requiring a booster, the experts said.